diamantidis/diamantidis.github.io/_posts/2020-04-19-scala-script-for-fullsize-screenshots-for-different-screen-dimensions.md

 This could be of use if you make some UI changes on a webpage and you want to verify that everything looks great on different screen sizes, or if you want to keep a record of how the UI of a website evolves over time.

 Thanks for reading this post, I hope you find it useful!
-Feel free to reach out to me on [Twitter] and share your comments about this post!
+Feel free to reach out to me on [X] and share your comments about this post!

 [Chrome's DevTools]: https://developers.google.com/web/tools/chrome-devtools
 [Device Mode]: https://developers.google.com/web/tools/chrome-devtools/device-mode